jumehan/bse-analysis/README.md

 ---

 ### TESTS
-I have started writting a few unit tests using `jest` to test the single utility methods and functions under the `__test__` folder verify the behavior of the code, such as making sure that a function returns the expected results.
-I also tested some components Charts using the `react-testing` library with `render`, using the `screen` object from `@testing-library/react` to verify that components are rendered correctly.
+I am using `Jest` to write unit tests for the utility methods and functions located in the `__test__` folder.
+The purpose of these tests is to verify the expected behavior of the code, such as ensuring that a function returns the correct result.

+Additionally, I am testing some of the React components that display charts using the `react-testing-library` and the `render` method.
+I used the screen object from `@testing-library/react` to verify that the components are rendered correctly.

+By testing both the utility methods and React components, we can ensure that our application is functioning as intended and any changes or updates to the codebase do not introduce unexpected behavior.

 ---